BeaconCMS/beacon/guides/installation.md

 ### Database

-[PostgresSQL](https://www.postgresql.org) is the default database used by Beacon but it also supports MySQL and SQLServer through [ecto adapters](https://github.com/elixir-ecto/ecto#usage).
-Make sure one of them is up and running in your environment.
+Beacon supports [PostgresSQL](https://www.postgresql.org).
+Make sure a PostgreSQL server is running and you have the necessary credentials to create a new database.

 ### Generate a new application

 We'll be using `phx_new` to generate a new application.
-You can run `mix help phx.new` to show the full documentation with more options, but let's use the default values for our new site:
+You can run `mix help phx.new` to show the full documentation with more options, but let's use the default config for our new site.
+Execute:

 ```sh
 mix phx.new --install my_app